Mahathir-Khan/Bio257_2025_Project/Journal Log/Application_Log.md

 **Description:**
 - Constructed DADA2 pipeline as an alternative to 16s RNA fastq file pre-processing

+**Name:** [Mahathir]
+**Description:**
+- Finalized reference genome selection
+- Begin writing trimming script for paired-end reads.
+Will consult with TAs regarding appropriate memory usage before running the script.
+- Presented proposal to class and did my portion of the slide deck

 ---
 ## 🗓️ [Date: 2025-11-7]
 **Name:** [Aman]
 **Description:**
 - Redownloaded dataset and adjusting pipeline due to initial formatting mishaps with 16s data

+**Name:** [Mahathir]
+**Description:**
+- Clean github to consolidate all datasets and accession numbers into one folder in data directory titled Final_Data_Selections
+- Clean through references and compile in papers fold in md file titled References_master_list
+- Complete script for trimming RNAseq data at phred 20
+- Script took roughly 6 hours to run using 32 gb memory and outputted trimmed files into Bluehive directory labeled trimmed_fastq_for_RNAseq
+- Awaiting quality check of trimmed RNA by Sofia and will then proceed with pseudomapping to transcriptome with Salmon
+- Cleaned up Application Log and submitted Journal Discussion Questions
 ---
 ## 🗓️ [Date: 2025-11-9]
 **Name:** [Sofia]